canonical/ubuntu-pro-client/docs/references/api.rst

    [
        {
-           "msg": "Failed to connect to authentication server", "code": "connectivity-error",
+           "title": "Failed to connect to authentication server", "code": "connectivity-error",
            "meta": {}
        }